prampec/IotWebConf/doc/HackingGuide.md

     iotWebConf.saveConfig();
 ```

+Here is list of some of the system parameter-acccessors, please consult
+IotWebConf.h for further details.
+- getSystemParameterGroup()
+- getThingNameParameter()
+- getApPasswordParameter()
+- getWifiParameterGroup()
+- getWifiSsidParameter()
+- getWifiPasswordParameter()
+- getApTimeoutParameter()

 ## Use custom style
 You can provide your own custom HTML template by updating default
 HTML format provider.
 For this you should utilize the